SQL Constraints

 Summary

-SQL constraints control the data stored in tables.
+SQL constraints are used to limit the data stored in tables.

 Check out our resources!